 So pelvic girdle pain is the medical term for when you experience pain or discomfort in these joints.

 You may also feel it in your lower back, hips, and legs.

 You might also hear pelvic girdle pain called “symphysis pubis dysfunction,” or SPD.

-The symphysis pubis is the joint between your left and right pelvic bones.
+The symphysis pubis is the joint in the front between your left and right pelvic bones.

 Plus, you’re not dysfunctioning at all.

 What causes pain in the pelvic area during pregnancy?

 Pelvic pain during pregnancy can happen when your pelvic joints become less stable than usual.

 The hormones released in your body during pregnancy have a big part to play here, especially a hormone called relaxin.